Our Services

 Only a qualified professional can diagnose and treat potential REM disturbances or related conditions.

 Maintaining healthy sleep is essential for overall well-being.
 If the sensation of falling keeps you or your partner up at night, take it seriously—but remember that many people improve with simple lifestyle changes or targeted treatments.
-To better understand whether your symptoms might be related to Rapid Eye Movement (REM) Sleep Behavior Disorder, you can start with a quick online assessment.
+To better understand what might be causing your symptoms, you can take a free symptom assessment in just a few minutes.
 And if anything feels life-threatening or overwhelming, don't hesitate to speak to a doctor.
 Your quality of sleep—and life—may depend on it.

 (References)